Passy Pie

 Picture it

-An AI generates a unique illustration of your passphrase.
-Your brain stores images far more effectively than strings of text.
+Once you find a phrase you love, an AI generates a unique illustration of it.
+Your brain stores images far more reliably than text.

 Why pictures beat passwords